anbox-cloud/discourse-docs/manage-applications.md

     amc config set application.auto_update true

-When automatic updates are disabled applications need to be manually updated for any changed dependencies.
-To do this can you use the following command:
+When automatic updates are disabled, applications must be manually updated for any changed dependencies.
+To do this, use the following command:

     amc application update <application id or name>